English (ENGL)

 Offered: Resident

 Professional-supervised experience in first-hand internship opportunities.
 Application procedures processed through the Career Center.
-Must apply semester prior to internship.
+Applicants must apply during the semester prior to internship.

 Registration Restrictions: Sophomore status, 2.00 GPA, two courses in major, declared major, not more than one CSER behind